 The District has established a shared Audit Committee in terms of Section 166(6)(a) of the Local Government: Municipal Finance Management Act, Act 56 of 2003 (MFMA).
-The Audit Committee performs its duties according to the Audit Committee Charter approved by Council at its ordinary council meeting held on 30 October 2013 as per resolution number DM64/09/2013.
+The Audit Committee performs its duties according to the Audit Committee Charter approved by Council.
 The over-aching challenges faced by the Audit Committee are non-attendance by certain Local Municipalities and senior management from the Municipalities.

-In the last 5 years majority of Municipalities within the District performed fairly well.
+In the last 7 years majority of Municipalities within the District performed fairly well.
 Hence numerous Awards from varying institutions in recognition of this performance.
 However, the last two financial years have seen indifferent performance in some of the Municipalities in the District.
-Table 23 below depicts the audit performance of all Municipalities in the last 5 years.
+Table 23 below depicts the audit performance of all Municipalities in the last 7 years.